opral/monorepo/documentation/getting-started/quick-start.md

 ---
-title: Quick start
+title: Quickstart
 href: /documentation/quick-start
-description: This is the description foe thw quickstart guide
+description: Learn how to get started with inlang.
 ---

 # {% $frontmatter.title %}